littleosbook/littleosbook/introduction.md

 coding.
 Later chapters give more of an outline of what is needed, as more and more of the implementation and design becomes up to the reader, who should now be more familiar with the world of kernel development.
-At the end of some chapters there are links for further reading, which might be interesting and give a deeper understanding of the topics covered.
+At the end of some chapters are links for further reading, which might be interesting and give a deeper understanding of the topics covered.

 ## The Reader

 The reader of this book should be comfortable with UNIX/Linux, systems programming and the C language.
-This book might of course also be a way to get started learning those things, but it will be tougher going, especially where we implicitly make use of these building blocks.
+This book course be a way to get started learning those things, but it will be tougher going, especially where we implicitly make use of these building blocs.
 Search engines and other tutorials are often helpful if you get stuck.

 ## Credits, Thanks and Acknowledgements